nicoledoan/PortfolioProjects/GameSales/README.md

 ## 📌 Overview

-This project analyzes retail transaction data using SQL to uncover trends in sales performance, transaction behavior, and revenue patterns over time.
-The analysis demonstrates practical use of SQL for real-world analytics, including aggregations, window functions, and time-series calculations.
+This project analyzes retail transaction data using SQL to evaluate sales performance, transaction behavior, and revenue trends over time.
+It demonstrates how raw transactional data can be transformed into actionable insights using joins, window functions, and time-series analysis.

 ---